What is periodic paralysis?

 What causes periodic paralysis?

-The different forms of PP all result from genetic defects.
-These defects result in ion channel defects.
+The different forms of PP all result from genetic problems.
+These problems result in ion channel defects.
 The ion channels normally control the way that charged minerals (ions) such as potassium, sodium, and calcium enter and leave your muscle cells.
-This flow of ions is a central part of how your muscles work.

 Each muscle cell has a covering, or membrane, that keeps the inside of the cell protected.
 When your nerve tells your muscle cell to contract, it sends a chemical signal that opens a gate to allow sodium ions to flow into the cell.
 The rush of charged ions changes the electrical charge inside the cell.
 This causes a wave of current through the muscle fiber.
 Calcium ions pour out of sacs in the cells and make the muscle fiber contract.
 Potassium channels open up, sending potassium ions out of the cell.
 This causes the muscle to contract.